FuelLabs/fuelup/docs/src/configuration.md

 also determine where these scripts need to be placed.

 Here are some common set ups for the supported shells under Unix and similar operating systems (such as GNU/Linux).
-For these settings to take effect, you may have to log out and log back in to your shell session.
+For these settings to take effect, you may have to log out and log back into your shell session.

 ### BASH